cepxeo/PocketSIEM/README.md

 ![](img/network-logs.png)

 * Incoming logs are checked against known evil patterns and an alert is generated on match.
-* Over 1500 Sigma and custom rules currently implemented.
-Check Tweaking alerts section.
+* Sigma and custom rules are currently supported.
+Check `Tweaking alerts` section for details.

 ![](img/alerts.png)